 Zodiacal light (early March)

 The zodiacal light is also known in astronomy circles as a 'false dawn.'
 (Photo: dylan_odonnell/Flickr)

-Sure, we mentioned this last month, but the first two weeks of March offer yet another chance to see the zodiacal light until the fall.
+Sure, we mentioned this last month, but the first two weeks of March offer the last chance to see the zodiacal light until the fall.
 Visible only to those with relatively dark skies, this celestial phenomenon looks like light pollution but is actually sunlight glinting off solar dust.
 A 2010 study found that upwards of 90% of the dust originates from Jupiter family comets.
-Catch it early this month over the western horizon just after sunset and before the coming full moon crashes the party.
+Catch it early this month over the western horizon just after sunset and before the month's two full moon rise and crash the party.